jasdel/jasdel.github.io/content/post/verify-payload-checksum-with-streaming-reader.md

 }
 ```

-The above `ValidateCRC32Reader` wraps the [io.Reader] it is initialized
+The `ValidateCRC32Reader` type wraps the [io.Reader] it is initialized
 with, and computes the checksum of the wrapped reader as its content is
 read.
 When the wrapped reader returns [io.EOF] the `ValidateCRC32Reader`
 will return an error if the actual checksum of the content doesn't match